Top-Homework/lab08/README.md

 # lab08
 Simple assembly program that counts the number of 1's in a binary string.
-This program can be made more efficient.
 This program has only been tested on Keil uVision5 using the Keil simulator.
+The number of instructions can be reduced.
+This can be done by implementing only one loop and using only 2 registers.

 ## Table of Contents
 * [Description of Assignment](#description-of-assignment)